junxit/us-congress-bills-111/metadata.md

 - 2009-09-29 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-267.
 - 2009-09-29 — The title of the measure was amended.
 Agreed to without objection.
 - 2009-09-30 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2010-05-19 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2010-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-322.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-322.
+- 2010-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 608.